-"The exploration of origin, be it lowland or highland, is something we will almost certainly see more of in the coming years," said Nick King of Wine & Spirits and Sake Qualifications (WSET), a spirits education organization.
+"The exploration of origin, be it lowland or highland, is something we will almost certainly see more of in the coming years," said Nick King of Wine & Spirits and Sake Qualifications (WSET), a spirits education organisation.

-Origin matters because terroir is a major player in tequila's flavor, just like it is for wine.
+Origin matters because terroir is a major player in tequila's flavour, just like it is for wine.
 "The different soils and climate in the highlands areas, as opposed to the lowland areas, result in different growing conditions and the agave can create different characteristics," King said.